yousef19-meet/y2s18-routing/lab/README.md

 3. Double-check that everything still works like it did before.
 In this lab, we're going to be connecting routing with databases, so it's important to have a working database!
-If the database lab was not finished or if the code doesn't work, you can also just copy over the example code, but let a TA know first :)
+If the database lab was not finished or if the code doesn't work, you can also just use the example code, but let a TA know first!

 ### Part 1: Basic Routing